Gröbner basis

-Gröbner bases were introduced in 1965, together with an algorithm to compute them (Buchberger's algorithm), by Bruno Buchberger in his Ph.D. thesis.
+Gröbner bases were introduced by Bruno Buchberger in his 1965 Ph.D. thesis, which also included an algorithm to compute them (Buchberger's algorithm).
 He named them after his advisor Wolfgang Gröbner.
 In 2007, Buchberger received the Association for Computing Machinery's Paris Kanellakis Theory and Practice Award for this work.

 However, the Russian mathematician Nikolai Günther had introduced a similar notion in 1913, published in various Russian mathematical journals.
 These papers were largely ignored by the mathematical community until their rediscovery in 1987 by Bodo Renschuch et al. An analogous concept for multivariate power series was developed independently by Heisuke Hironaka in 1964, who named them standard bases.
 This term has been used by some authors to also denote Gröbner bases.

 The theory of Gröbner bases has been extended by many authors in various directions.
 It has been generalized to other structures such as polynomials over principal ideal rings or polynomial rings, and also some classes of non-commutative rings and algebras, like Ore algebras.